Musicals101.com

 William Gilbert – Arthur Sullivan – Richard D'Oyly Carte

-Beginning in the 1870s, playwright William S. Gilbert and composer Arthur Sullivan revolutionized the musical theatre, creating witty, melodic operettas that set a new standard for stage professionalism.
-Their scores sparkled with melody and clever rhyme, and Gilbert's librettos blended silliness and satire in settings that ranged from pure fantasy to the utterly realistic.
-Innovative producer Richard D'Oyly Carte publicized these shows as "light operas", but by any name, they were musicals – some of the finest the world would ever see.
+Beginning in the 1870s, three Englishmen -- playwright William S. Gilbert and composer Arthur Sullivan --revolutionized the musical theatre, creating a series of witty, melodic operettas that set a new standard for stage professionalism.
+Sullivan's music sparkled with fresh melody, and Gilbert's librettos blended silliness and satire in settings that ranged from pure fantasy to the utterly realistic.
+Innovative producer Richard D'Oyly Carte publicized these shows as "light operas", but by any name, they were musicals – some of the finest the world would ever see in any language.

 Beginnings

-Gilbert had been an unsuccessful attorney before his illustrated comic poems appeared in several popular magazines.
-This opened the way to a successful career as a playwright and director.
-Sullivan was Britain's most promising serious composer, but he was quite willing to compose lighter pieces to cover the expenses of the high-society lifestyle he craved.
-Both men had contributed to minor musical shows, but neither expected that musical theatre would be their key to lasting fame.
+Gilbert was an unsuccessful attorney before a series of his comic poems (illustrated by his own line drawings) were published in several popular British magazines.
+This opened the way to a successful career as a London playwright and director.
+At the same time, Sullivan was winning acclaim as Britain's most promising serious composer, but he composed lighter pieces to cover the expenses of the high-society lifestyle he craved.
+Both men had written minor musical shows with other collaborators, but neither expected to find lasting fame for their work in musical theatre.

-In the 1860s, the British musical theatre consisted of variety shows, French operettas, and the slapdash comic light operas presented by John Hollingshead at his Gaiety Theatre.
-Hollingshead hired Gilbert and Sullivan to create Thespis (1871 - 63), a mythological spoof involving a theatrical troupe that stumbles onto Mount Olympus and trades places with the aging Greek gods.
-Written and staged in a frantic five weeks, Gilbert himself later dismissed the show as "crude and ineffective," but it impressed at least one audience member – aspiring producer Richard D'Oyly Carte.
-Four years later, he needed a one-act "curtain raiser" to share the bill with his production of Offenbach's La Perichole at London's Opera Comique.
-Carte convinced G&S to adapt one of Gilbert's satirical poems.
+In the 1860s, the British musical theatre consisted of variety shows, French operettas, and slapdash comic light operas like those presented by John Hollingshead at his Gaiety Theatre.
+Hollingshead hired Gilbert and Sullivan to create Thespis (1871 - 63 performances), a mythological spoof involving a theatrical troupe that stumbles onto Mount Olympus and trades places with the aging Greek gods.
+Written and staged in five frantic weeks, Gilbert himself later dismissed this show as "crude and ineffective," but it impressed at least one audience member – aspiring producer Richard D'Oyly Carte.
+Four years later, when Carte needed a one-act "curtain raiser" to share the bill with his production of Offenbach's La Perichole at London's Opera Comique, he convinced Gilbert and Sullivan to adapt one of Gilbert's satirical poems.

 Trial By Jury: The Curtain Raiser

-Trial by JuryThe opening night of Trial By Jury as recreated for The Gilbert and Sullivan Story.
+Trial by JuryThe opening night of Trial By Jury as recreated on the big screen for The Gilbert and Sullivan Story.

 At Westminster Hall